 To succeed in the implementation and management of our agroforests, two points are crucial:

-1 - To know in depth all the Principles of syntropic agriculture;
+1 - To know in depth all the principles of syntropic agriculture;

-2 - To know the needs and characteristics of all cultivated plants that grow well in our region, along with all the native and exotic plants that do well in our location, which means that we should know: the place of origin, the common and scientific name, resistance to pruning, the stratum that the species occupies in the forest, whether it is deciduous or not, the architecture of the canopy, the season of flowering and fruiting, their usefulness to human beings, the type of root system, its growth rate, qualities of the seed (whether there is dormancy, if it is a recalcitrant or orthodox seed, etc.), if the species occurs naturally on good or weak soil types (clay, sandy, mixed), the type of relief in which it most occurs (lower areas, springs, chasms, top of mountains etc.), the life cycle of the species (placenta, secondary I, II, or primary).
+2 - To know the needs and characteristics of all cultivated plants that grow well in our region, along with all the native and exotic plants that do well in our location, which means that we should know: the place of origin, the common and scientific name, resistance to pruning, the stratum that the species occupies in the forest, whether it is deciduous or not, the architecture of the canopy, the season of flowering and fruiting, their usefulness to human beings, the type of root system, its growth rate, qualities of the seed (whether there is dormancy, if it is a recalcitrant or orthodox seed, etc.), if the species occurs naturally on good or weak soil types (clay, sandy, mixed), the type of relief in which it mostly occurs (lower areas, springs, chasms, top of mountains, etc.), the life cycle of the species (placenta, secondary I, II, or primary).
 This knowledge implies the recovery and rescue of local and traditional knowledge, which is an important basis for the success of the agroforest.
 With this syntropic outlook of the world, there is no doubt that we will be able to build agroforests similar in form and function to the original forests from our location.
 Our brain, as well as nature, presents itself as a network and current research shows that even our DNA is not linear, the expression of genes depends more on the epigenetic network and the metabolism of the cell to demonstrate itself, than on DNA itself, therefore with this information in our "blood" we will easily establish the connections (between species) which are necessary when we need to build agroforests anywhere on the planet, which have, at one time, already been forests.

 APPENDIX I

-Table 1 indicator species.
-In the relationships that follow there are some of the most common plants and the information they provide.
-In this relationship, after the common name, there is the scientific name and the type of soil in which it more frequently appears.
+Table 1 Indicator species.
+In the list that follows there are some of the most common plants and the information they provide.
+This includes, after the common name, the scientific name and the type of soil in which it more frequently appears.
 The type of soil is identified by the following abbreviations A = agricultural land; A-P = agricultural land left to form pasture; P = pasture; C = cerrado.

 Modification of the Rural Guide,' April, 1986.